Serge synthesizer: (1979)

 Also, new electronics were designed for the audio mixer/processor/scaling/buffering modules and the VCA/panners, and the "paper face" panel graphics were replaced with metallized plastic film.
 Throughout this period, systems were available built or as kits - boards supplied pre-built and tested but you wire the panels up yourself.
 In 1979, Serge offered a standard module configuration - the "System 79".

-The N voice controller was a polyphonic interface which worked with a modified Casio keyboard.
+The N voice controller was a polyphonic control interface which worked with a modified Casio keyboard.
 It appeared around 1982, just before MIDI.

 (early 1990s)

 The 1980s were not good times for modular synthesizer manufacturers, and no further Serge modules appeared after 1983.
-In the early 1990s, Sound Transform Systems took over the range and added a few of their own designs to the range.
+In the early 1990s, Sound Transform Systems took over the range and added a few simple designs of their own to the range.
 These included: